 Rent a Scooter

 The long, windy, hilly roads of Lisbon are not ideal for someone driving a manual who doesn’t know how to drive it.
 These roads were basically built for scooters though!
-Extremely maneuverable, simple-to-drive, wow-that-looks-more-fun-than-walking scooters!
+Extremely maneuverable, simple-to-drive, scooters are SO much more fun than walking or driving!

 Another recommendation we have: once you’ve rented the scooter, head down to the waterfront and cruise along the coastal road.
 Use this road as much as possible.
 It is the widest road in Lisbon (did not fact check that) and is full of beautiful views.

 Okay, yes scootering around town is a blast.
 And it is possible to see so much in a short time.
 However, we’ll admit we buried the lead.
-Here is the main reason to rent a scooter: Cabo da Roca and Ursa Beach.
+Here is the main reason to rent a scooter: Cabo da Roca and Praia de Ursa (Ursa Beach).

-Full disclosure: Cabo da Roca and Ursa beach are not in Lisbon proper.
+Full disclosure: Cabo da Roca (and Praia de Ursa) are not in Lisbon proper.
 Also full disclosure: this was our favorite part of the trip.
-It is worth checking out, trust us
+It is 100% worth checking out, trust us.

 What else is awesome about Cabo da Roca?
 Well, do you enjoy rocky cliffs that lead to crystal blue waters?
-Do you enjoy imagining the voyages that began here, sailing west to America (or Asia) with Cabo da Roca as the last land seen on the entire Atlantic Ocean?
-How about filling up your phone with Instagram-worthy photos?
-One of those had to float your boat…
+Do you enjoy imagining the voyages that began here, sailing west to America (or Asia)?
+Cabo da Roca was the last land those ships saw on the entire Atlantic Ocean before their destination!
+Do you like filling up your phone with Instagram-worthy photos?
+Come on, at least one of those had to get you excited about Cabo da Roca…

 Located just 1 kilometer north of Cabo da Roca is Ursa Beach (Praia de Ursa in Portuguese).
 An extremely quick scooter, or even a beautiful walk if you prefer.

 Now, let’s get one thing out of the way: Ursa Beach is a nude beach.
+This puts it up on the list of unusual things to do in Lisbon.
 Of course you don’t HAVE to get naked, but if you aren’t mature enough to see some chicken breasts and polish sausages, then maybe Ursa Beach isn’t for you.